ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 07:35 [[start:455490][end:462554]] And that means that the reference frame itself is described by quantum theory.
 [[start:462602][end:464560]] It's some quantum system.

-07:45 [[start:465810][end:486950]] And if you think about reference frames that are familiar for example, meter sticks for measuring distance or clocks for measuring time or gyroscopes or batteries or even the Earth's gravitational fields which typically defines up for us those are all physical objects that can be described by quantum theory.
+07:45 [[start:465810][end:486950]] And if you think about reference frames that are familiar for example, meter sticks for measuring distance or clocks for measuring time or gyroscopes or batteries or even the Earth's gravitational fields which typically defines up for us; those are all physical objects that can be described by quantum theory.
 [[start:487770][end:500490]] Well, this was an important insight because it led to the realization that reference frames as quantum systems are unique.
 [[start:501550][end:505200]] And uniqueness in quantum theory is very strong.
-[[start:506610][end:514080]] There's the no Cloning theorem which states that you can't reproduce exactly reproduce any unknown quantum state.
+[[start:506610][end:514080]] There's the no-cloning theorem which states that you can't reproduce, exactly reproduce, any unknown quantum state.

 08:35 [[start:515730][end:523074]] And that applies to reference frames because they encode what Bartlett et al.

-08:43 [[start:523112][end:533270]] In that paper called non fungible information which just means information that can't be completely represented in any finite bit string.
+08:43 [[start:523112][end:533270]] ...in that paper called nonfungible information which just means information that can't be completely represented in any finite bit string.
 [[start:534010][end:538520]] So unless you know the state of a reference frame, you can't clone it.
 [[start:539290][end:555946]] Since these reference frames encode more than any bit string's worth of information in their quantum phases, they're unique and their states are unknown.
 [[start:556138][end:567726]] And the consequence of this is that if Alice wants Bob to use her reference frame to make a measurement, she can't just send him a description.